tkrotoff/flex-wrap-layout/README.md

 | <    label> <input> |              | <label    > <input> |
 ```

-Unfortunately, to my knowledge, it is not possible to detect when an element is wrapped in CSS:
+Unfortunately it is not possible to detect when an element is wrapped in CSS:
 ```
 | <    label> |  instead of  | <label    > |
 | <input>     |              | <input>     |